Academic Programs | BS in Nursing

 School-to-School transfer applications for the School of Nursing may be submitted online from February 1 to June 1 for the fall semester.
 The School of Nursing does not accept school-to-school transfer applications for the spring semester.

 As a university committed to undergraduate education, Rutgers, the State University of New Jersey, provides a baccalaureate program of exceptional academic quality for those entering the profession of nursing.
-The College of Nursing offers a comprehensive four-year Bachelor of Science degree in nursing for those pursuing a career in the profession of nursing.
+The School of Nursing offers a comprehensive four-year Bachelor of Science degree in nursing for those pursuing a career in the profession of nursing.

-Admission to the College of Nursing is open for the Fall semester of each year for high school students enrolling in the Baccalaureate Nursing Program.
+Admission to the School of Nursing is open for the Fall semester of each year for high school students enrolling in the Baccalaureate Nursing Program.
 The Baccalaureate Nursing Program is a four-year academic program leading to a Bachleor of Science with a major in Nursing degree for students applying directly from high school.

 • English: 4 years